amo-tech-ai/fashionos100/docs/tasks/services/05-marketing-forms.md

-# Task: Functional Marketing Forms
+# Task 05: Functional Marketing Forms

 **Status:** Planned
 **Priority:** P2
 **Owner:** Frontend

 ## 1. Context Summary
 The marketing pages (`PhotographyPage`, `VideoProductionPage`, `SocialPage`) contain static HTML forms.
 These need to be converted into React components with state management, validation, and mock submission handling.
+This serves as a lighter lead-gen alternative to the full Booking Wizard (Task 04).

 ## 2. Multistep Development Prompt